 But they know a key selling point they’re missing is data.
 People want to know how far they traveled, top speed, how long it took to complete, and how they did against other top competitors.
 They know they need a wireless tracking device to place on contestants, so they set out to build it themselves.

-BLE Range Calculations:
+Bluetooth LE Range Calculations:

 Antenna: The antenna is installed inside of the block-wall building on the second floor.